iesahin/xvc/book/src/start/ml.md

 alias xvcsn='xvc storage new'
 alias xvcsl='xvc storage list' alias xvcsr='xvc storage remove'

 ```

 🐇 Oh, there are many more commands.

 🐢 Yep.
-More to come as well.
-If you want to edit the pipelines you created in YAML, you can use `xvc pipeline export` and after making the changes, you can use `xvc pipeline import`.
+More to come, you can use `xvc pipeline export` and after making the changes, you can use `xvc pipeline import`.

 🐇 I don't need to delete the pipeline to rewrite everything, then?